 There is a new conservative blog in Kansas, Cold Friday.
 It describes its goal as "to provide thoughtful opinions on current events and the moral issues of the day."

 This week on WichitaLiberty.TV: Danedri Herbert, also known as Gidget Southway, visits Wichita and WichitaLiberty.TV.

 A former Wichita mayor wonders what happened to Wichita’s water supply.
 Then, meet Gidget, a Kansas blogger I think you will enjoy.
 Finally, how can you use your smartphone to help candidates and causes?

 In debates over public policy, words matter.
 But readers recognize that words represent the opinion of the writer, and as such can be incorrect, misinformed, or simply stating a preference that the reader may disagree with.

 If online political activity has any value, Kansas Republicans aren't providing much.
 Many Kansas Republican websites and online outreach efforts are stale and lagging behind in providing timely and quality information.

 In Kansas, alternative media outlets like this blog can't get the same level of access that traditional media has in the Kansas statehouse.
 My post Kansas alternative media shut out of legislative access gives details.

 Bob Weeks discusses the difficulty of alternative media obtaining press credentials at the Kansas Legislature.
 From the KPTS public affairs television program Kansas Week on June 26, 2009.
-Tim Brown is the host.
-Randy Brown, Senior Fellow in the Elliott School of Communication at Wichita State University also appears.

 Jason Croucher, writing in the Kansas Jackass blog, says that we're spending trillions on the Iraq war and little domestically.
 Is this really the case?